SwarmLabsOrg/Umshini-Starter/tutorials/getting_started.md

 ```

 ## Conclusion
-With this tutorial, you will be able to setup your RL/LLM agents for the environment and test them in public and local tournaments.
+With this tutorial, you will be able to setup your RL/LLM agents for an environment and test them in public and local tournaments.